zaarly/failsafe/README.md

 ## Backends

-"Backends" are what your exceptions get handled by instead of letting them bubble up to the user.
+"Backends" are what handle exceptions instead of letting them bubble up to the user.
 When an exception occurs within a piece of code wrapped by failsafe, the exception object is handed to each error backend.

-Failsafe ships with three error backends by default:
+Failsafe ships with four error backends by default:

 * Airbrake - Send errors to airbrake
 * Exceptional - Send errors to exceptional